 What to do in Isafjordur I had no idea.
 I just wanted to visit this stunning remote city.

 I walked around there and enjoyed spectacular sights, that’s all, and that was great.

 Third part – five kilometers in Hrisey

 The last part of the trip was Akureyri, second largest Icelandic city.
 The place I wanted to visit was some “energy” location in the island of Hrisey, not far from Akureyri.
 It was impossible to book a trip there, so my improvisation started.

 If I wanted to come back home, according to all schedules I could spend only 3 hours in the island.
-But in that small island there was absolutely nothing to do.
-They had some hiking trails, the longest one was 5 kilometres, and there was that energy place along the way.
+But on that small island, there was absolutely nothing to do.
+They had some hiking trails, the longest one was 5 kilometers, and there was that energy place along the way.
 So I decided I will take this trail, but slowly – to use at least 2 hours.
 The rest of the time I planned to spend in a port waiting for a ferry.

-So, it was winter, and snow reached my knees, often no track were visible, sometimes only markers above the snow.
+So, it was winter, and snow reached my knees, often no tracks were visible, sometimes only markers above the snow.

 Then visited the rocky beach.

-Then I estimated, that I did 2 kilometres and checked the time.
+Then I estimated, that I did 2 kilometers and checked the time.